sjfandrews/MR_ADPhenome/README.md

 **Conclusions:** Demonstration of a causal relationship between blood pressure, cholesterol levels, BMI, depression, insomnia symptoms, physical activity and educational attainment on the AD phenome strongly support public health programs to educate the public about these preventable causes of AD.

 ## MR Analysis
 Mendelian randomization was conducted using the [MR snakemake pipeline](https://github.com/marcoralab/MRPipeline).
-See the corresponding repo for more information
+See the corresponding repo for more information.

 ## Data Avaliability
 The data used in these analysis are either pubilicaly avaliable or were made avaliable by request from the authors.
-Summary Statistics were harmonized using the [summary statistic munging pipeline](https://github.com/marcoralab/sumstats_munger).
+Summary Statistics were harmonized using the [Summary Statistic Munging pipeline](https://github.com/marcoralab/sumstats_munger).

 Harmonized exposure - outcome SNP sets for conducting MR analysis can be found in `docs/TableS1.csv`.